 SINGLE TOOTH/MULTIPLE TEETH- REMOVABLE PARITAL DENTURE:

+In some cases a single tooth is extracted or multiple teeth are removed.
+If there is inadequate height and width of bone, or patient is medically compromised or adjacent teeth are weak, then a removable partial denture is fabricated for the patients.
+This can be removed or worn by the patient and ideally should be removed at night.
+This is nmade up of acrylic teeth and denture base, which rests on the jaw bone in areas of the missing teeth.
+Even though it is rarely used, in some cases, it is used as an interim arrangement for teeth replacement either to maintain the ridge dimensions and occlusion or for esthetics.
 A removable partial denture is a denture for a partially edentulous patient who desires to have replacement teeth for functional or esthetic reasons and who cannot have a bridge for any number of reasons.
 RPDs possess clasps of cobalt-chrome metal or plastic that clip onto the remaining teeth, making the RPD more stable and retentive.
-Parts are Major connector, minor connector, direct retainer, indirect retainer, physical retainer, base teeth.
+Parts are Major connector, minor connector, direct retainer, indirect retainer, physical retainer, base teeth

 CAST PARTIAL DENTURE